yiming-tang-cs/Drawing/README.md

 - Open VS code.

-- Press `Ctrl + Shift + P` -> Select `Java: Create Java project...` or Click on `Create Java Project` button on the welcome page
+- Press `Ctrl + Shift + P` -> Select `Java: Create Java project...` or Click on `Create Java Project` button on the welcome page.

-- Select `No build tools` (if you want to create a **maven** project,  you can choose maven)
+- Select `No build tools` (if you want to create a **maven** project,  you can choose maven).

-- Select the project folder
+- Select the project folder.

-- Enter project name, such as "Drawing"
+- Enter project name, such as "Drawing".

 ## Create Shape class